🚀 Ace your next technical round with our 2026 Guides:

 Building Scalable Apps with Accessibility — Part 95

-A comprehensive 5000+ word guide on inclusive design web and react aria.
+A comprehensive 5000+ word guide on socket io with react and socket react.
 Covering Accessibility best practices, JavaScript patterns, performance tips, and real-world examples for frontend engineers.

 Introduction to Accessibility